remix-run/react-router/docs/upgrading/component-routes.md

 Your app should be back on the screen and working as usual!

+Note: You will get some warnings in your console about descendent routes.
+You can ignore these for now, as we will be moving routes to Route Modules in the next step.

-## 6. Migrate a route to a Route Module
+## 9. Migrate a route to a Route Module

 You can now incrementally migrate your routes to route modules.